xerikperez/my-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started.
-To avoid retyping too much info, do a search and replace with your text editor for the following: `xerikperez`, `my-app`, `twitter_handle`, `erikpérez`, `gmail.com`, `xerikperez`, `Portfolio Website`, `This portfolio serves as a personal brand hub <br> where recruiters and clients can explore my projects, skills, and journey.`, `project_license`
+This portfolio serves as a personal brand hub where recruiters and clients can explore my projects, skills, and journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>